Course Details

 Assessment Submissions:

 1. A Daily Drawing Journal will be expected for students to maintain to practice reflection through art.
+Don’t be alarmed!
+Its okay you dont need to have any prior art experience for this.

 2. Weekly reflections will be submitted.
+To stay connected with self and the course.

 5. Facilitation Rounds through Independent workshops will be assessed.